stevenc-stb/spdx-3-model/model/FunctionalAssurance/Properties/verificationNote.md

 ## Summary

-A verification note is a descriptive annotation, remark, or comment added to document or clarify details related to a verification activity, requirement, result, or process in engineering, systems, or software contexts.
+A verification note is supporting information that justifies the chosen verification method.

 ## Description

-A verification note is a descriptive annotation, remark, or comment added to document or clarify details related to a verification activity, requirement, result, or process in engineering, systems, or software contexts.
+A verification note is supporting information that justifies the chosen verification method.

 ## Metadata